 Three Tests for a Successful Differentiator

 How do you know you have a good differentiator?
 We recommend you put each one to the test.
-If it can pass these three critical checks, it is worth developing into a broader differentiation strategy:
+If it can pass these three critical checks, it may be worth developing into a broader differentiation strategy:

 1) Is it true?

-Differentiators can’t be fabricated.
-Apart from the moral hazard of making stuff up, it is simply too easy for people to see through exaggerated claims.
-Whatever you put forth s a differentiator, your firm has to live it each day.
-And remember, you’ll need to deliver on your promises.
+Differentiators can’t be imaginary.
+Apart from the ethical hazard of making stuff up, it is simply too easy for people to see through exaggerated claims.
+Whatever you claim as a differentiator, your firm has to live up to it each day.

-For example, many firms say they have superior client service, but they do nothing special to make it a reality.
+For example, many firms say they have superior client service, but they do nothing special to actually deliver on this claim.
 No special policies.
 No special training.
 Nothing to ensure it actually happens.
 The bottom line is they are no different than a slew of competitors that make the same claims.

 2) Is it relevant?